Early records show that

 By 1940, the population was increasing again and soon surpassed 1920 levels.
 In 1932, Campbell County was absorbed by Fulton County, and Fairburn relinquished its status as a county seat.
 This did not hinder the town’s growth, and Fairburn experienced steady development through mid-century.

 Today, the downtown is a Commercial Historic District that is listed on the National Register of Historical Places.
 The buildings located along West Broad Street between Smith and Dodd, and those adjacent to the Atlanta and West Point railroad, are all included in this district.
-The district includes approximately 20 different commercial buildings ant the two train depots.
-They are late 19th and early 20th century buildings, ranging from one to three stories in height.
+The district includes approximately 20 different commercial buildings and the two train depots.
+They are late 19th and early 20th century buildings.
 The building styles range from Neoclassical to Italianate, to simple utilitarian.
 The Campbell County Historical Society is located in the Old Campbell County Courthouse on West Broad Street.
 The Courthouse is individually listed on the National Register of Historic Places as an institutional resource.
-The Old Campbell County Historical Society is an active well-organized, non-profit group that cares for the old courthouse and hosts scheduled tours and educational activities.
+The Old Campbell County Historical Society, is a non-profit group that cares for the old courthouse and hosts scheduled tours and educational activities.

 Over the past several years, the downtown area has undergone a revitalization process and the economy of the downtown is improving.
 Fairburn still retains its two train depots, both built in 1917 of red brick with tile roofs and wide, overhanging eaves.
 Rail service is no longer available in downtown Fairburn.
-The City has completed renovation of both the passenger and freight depots which are occupied by law offices and antiques shops, respectively.
-An award winning revitalization plan was prepared for the district in 1988 and is currently guiding implementation of improvements by the Downtown Development Authority.
+An award-winning revitalization plan was prepared for the district in 1988 and is currently guiding implementation of improvements by the Downtown Development Authority.